 Starting 2020 at $22 per stock, you’ll now need to fork out $37.
 This means that the stocks have grown by 68%.
 On the flip side, ethical investors should pay attention to the firm’s balance sheet.
 Although not over-alarming, its current debt-to-EBITDA stands at approximately 5.4.

-Reason being, although we would argue that in the long run, Canadian Solar offers much more in the growth department, First Solar has a stronger balance sheet.
+The reason being, although we would argue that in the long run, Canadian Solar offers much more in the growth department, First Solar has a stronger balance sheet.
 This includes cash reserves of $1.5 billion and a lower debt-to-EBITDA ratio of 4.2.
-First Solar has also enjoyed a good 2020, with growth of 52% in the first 10 months of trading.
+First Solar has also enjoyed a good 2020, with a growth of 52% in the first 10 months of trading.